 Office Timeline will automatically turn your data into a PowerPoint Swimlane diagram that you can customize as you please.

-Quick Tip: Whenever you edit your plan in Excel, you can click Sync on the Office Timeline ribbon to quickly update your Swimlane slide as well.
+Quick Tip: Whenever you edit your plan in Excel, you can click Refresh Data on the Office Timeline ribbon to quickly update your Swimlane slide as well.